Flourless Chocolate Cake from Princeville Hotel

 My favorite volunteer opportunity at my son’s high school was the Christmas faculty luncheon.
 They’d gotten away from the oodles of homemade goodies that were provided by the moms when I chaired it years ago.
 But this year a few of us brought some baked goods.

-I love to choose the richest desserts I can find like this Chocolate Decadence with Raspberry Sauce.
-This incredible Flourless Chocolate Cake from Princeville Hotel sure fit the bill.
+I love to choose the richest desserts I can find like this French Silk Chocolate Cake.
+This incredible homemade chocolate cake recipe from Princeville Hotel sure fits the bill.
 Where or what is Princeville Hotel??
 You’ve got me.
 Maybe I will find out by the time I finish writing this post!
 Garnished with raspberries and freshly whipped cream, this decadent dessert disappeared quickly.

 A Few Tips for Making the Best Flourless Chocolate Cake: